-Pridefest highlights city’s fraught history with equality
+PrideFest highlights city’s fraught history with equality

 Pride celebrations spread to cities across the country in the years following.
 In 1990, Colorado Springs began one.

 In 1992, Colorado earned the reputation as “The Hate State” following a vote that passed Amendment 2.
-The amendment outlawed discrimination protections for LGBTQ people and rescinded local laws that did so and A little more than a year after it was voted in, the United States Supreme Court struck down the amendment, ruling it violated of the 14th amendment of the Constitution but, the reputation stuck.
+The amendment outlawed discrimination protections for LGBTQ people and rescinded local laws that did so.
+A little more than a year after it was voted in, the United States Supreme Court struck down the amendment, ruling it violated the 14th Amendment of the Constitution.

-“Our city has been labeled “Hate City” for 27 years.” said Grzecka.
+“Our city has been labeled ‘Hate City’ for 27 years,” Grzecka said.

-Grzecka says, because of the state’s and region’s populations in the early 1990’s, Colorado Springs played a larger role in the legislation passing.
+Grzecka said because of the state’s and region’s populations in the early 1990s, Colorado Springs played a larger role in the legislation passing.

-“We were at 66 percent and it helped sway the entire state.”
+“We were at 66 percent and it helped sway the entire state,” Grzecka said.

-26 years later, the Colorado electorate has experienced a drastic reversal in political priorities as in 2018, the state elected the nation’s first openly gay governor, Democrat Jared Polis.
+Twenty-six years later, the Colorado electorate has experienced a drastic reversal in political priorities.
+In 2018, the state elected the nation’s first openly gay governor, Democrat Jared Polis.

-Grzecka says, the turnaround is can be attributed to acceptance, something he’s noticed across the country.
+Grzecka said the turnaround is can be attributed to acceptance, something he’s noticed across the country.

-“We’ve come a long way from what we were fighting for 50 years ago to what we’re fighting for now.”
+“We’ve come a long way from what we were fighting for 50 years ago to what we’re fighting for now,” he said.